To Fish or Not to Fish?The lab activity described here was created by Erin Bardar of TERC for the EarthLabs project.

 Activity Overview and Teaching Materials

 Part B introduces students to the Gulf of California, one of the most biologically diverse ecosystems in the world.
-The activity is centered around the film Ocean Oasis, which is available for purchase on DVD from Barnes & Noble, Amazon.com, or the San Diego Natural History Museum for $14.99-$21.99 plus shipping and handling.
+The activity is centered around the film Ocean Oasis, which is available for purchase on DVD from Barnes & Noble and Amazon.com for $14.99-$21.99 plus shipping and handling.

 After watching the film, students can search through the Ocean Oasis Field Guide to learn more about the locations, flora, and fauna featured in the film.